 Hunts at night from perches.

-Widespread and common in boreal forest, but reliable population estimates not available.
-Considered a "sensitive" species in range in United States outside of Alaska.
-Relies on mature and dead trees for nesting sites, and so is sensitive to clear cutting.
+Boreal Owls are widespread and common in boreal forest, but reliable population estimates not available.
+They are considered a "sensitive" species in the United States outside of Alaska.
+Partners in Flight estimates a global breeding population of 1.7 million, with 24% living in Canada, and 6% living in the U.S., They rate a 10 out of 20 on the Continental Concern Score, and are not on the 2014 State of the Birds Watch List.
+Boreal Owls rely on mature and dead trees for nesting sites, and the species is sensitive to clear cutting.

 - Hayward, G. D. and P. H. Hayward.
 1993.
 Boreal Owl (Aegolius funereus).
 In The Birds of North America, No. 63 (A. Poole, and F. Gill, eds.).
 The Academy of Natural Sciences, Philadelphia, PA, and The American Ornithologists' Union, Washington, D.C.